singularian/mdencode/docs/hashList.md

 Quaterniary signature parameters for mdencode include 4 states.
 One list is used for the file and block hash lists and possibly block group hash lists.

 0 - No Hash
 1 - File Hash used
 2 - Block Hash used
 3 - File and block hash used

+# Quaterniary Mdencode Examples

 ```sh
 user@server:~/projects/src/github.com/singularian/mdencode/code/mdencode$ md -file=Makefile -block=300 -mod=32 -uh=11 -format=4300